FelipeRuizGarcia/Learner/aws/setup_aws_locally.md

 ##### Inspect the aws-codebuild-local

-Inspecting the master container, we can see that this is handled by docker-compose.
+Inspecting the master container, we can see that this is handled by docker-compose, and those script arguments are shared as environment variables.

 ```
  docker run -it --entrypoint bash amazon/aws-codebuild-local:latest